HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/themes_skins/customizing_theme/copying_theme/manual_copy_theme/creating_webdav_theme_copy/themeopt_cust_copy_bindtheme.md

     1. Search for the title of your theme, such as **Custom Theme**.

-    2. Navigate to the line with the surrounding <theme> tag.
-It is likely the last <theme> tag in the file.
+    2. Navigate to the line with the surrounding `<theme>` tag.
+It is likely the last `<theme>` tag in the file.

-    3. Modify the tag from:
+    3. Set the correct `context-root` and `uniquename` for your theme.
+For example, modify the tag from:

         ```
         <theme action="update" active="true" context-root="/wps/themeModules" default="false" domain="rel"